-A well designed landscape maximizes the beauty and enjoyment of the property while it provides for the necessary and desirable functions; all tailored to the needs/tastes of the client.
+A well designed landscape or xeriscape maximizes the beauty and enjoyment of the property while it provides for the necessary and desirable functions; all tailored to the needs/tastes of the client.
 In today’s home/business turnover resale value of a property that is landscaped well is enhanced.
 A quality landscape looks finished.
 Decisions for function and utility have been made in an attractive and appealing way that makes an impression and/or statement to the people experiencing it or about the people owning it.
 A well designed and implemented landscape reduces maintenance costs; making a home less costly to use and a business more profitable to operate.

 At Hill Country Gardens, we value service.
 We love beautifying the outdoors, and we want to be just a little more than simply "contractors" to our customers, we want to feel a little like partners.
 This feeling starts with the estimates that we make.
 We don't settle for "quotes" that lead to bickering as the job progresses, but we plan together with our customers to make a plan that can change as things come together.